 FIG Program Student Coordinator tasks include:

-• Self-guided pre-quarter prep development and launch, support of autumn quarter processes & logistics
+• Self-guided pre-quarter prep development and launch, support of autumn quarter processes and logistics

 • Provide input, feedback and creative approaches to all aspects of FIG Leader training throughout the term of their role